San-Bed/Lindenmayer-System/README.md

 where * *n* * is the number of rounds of rewriting applied to the initial sequence (i.e. the axiom).

 # What I Learned
+* How to effectively use iterators to sort through iterable structures

-* How to use the package org.json and its classes (JSONObject and JSONArray)
+* How to use the package [org.json](http://stleary.github.io/JSON-java/index.html) and its classes (JSONObject and JSONArray)
 * How to parse a JSON file to initialize a program
-* PostScript language and eps files
+* PostScript language and .eps files